open-orchestra/open-orchestra-docs/en/user_guide/content.rst

 Edition
 -------
 From the content list, clicking on an "Edit" button makes an edit form appear.
-The edit form is mainly the same as the creation form, completed with current values, but has three more functionnalities.
+The edit form is mainly the same as the creation form, completed with current values, but has three more functionalities.

 .. image:: ../../images/content_edit.png